Going Back to My Roots

 "Going Back to My Roots" is a 1977 song by Lamont Dozier.
-Cover versions by Odyssey, FPI Project, and Linda Clifford have entered the UK Singles Chart, with the FPI Project's version charting in other European markets as well.
+A cover version of "Going Back to My Roots" by the British-American band Odyssey was the most successful in music charts, particularly in European countries, besides reaching number one in South Africa.
+Cover versions by FPI Project and Linda Clifford have also entered the UK Singles Chart, with FPI Project's version charting in other European markets as well.

 Originally an album track discussing genealogy, the song was written for the African-American market and touches on the matters of self-identity, family, and soul fulfillment.
 It has appeared on assorted compilation albums.

 Background

 The song was written and first recorded by Lamont Dozier for his 1977 LP Peddlin' Music on the Side.
 It was produced by Stewart Levine and features additional production from Hugh Masekela and Rik Pekkonen.

-Cover versions
+It has widely been seen as covering the same subject matter as the bestselling Alex Haley novel Roots that depicts a modern-day African-American tracing his ancestry back, via the slave trade, to a village in The Gambia.
+This is supported by the extended final section, which moves into Afrobeat and Yoruba chanting.
+Yet in an interview with Blues & Soul magazine in 1977, Dozier stated otherwise: “The song was inspired by the fact that I have my ‘roots’ in Detroit and when I moved to Los Angeles, a few years ago, I found myself taking trips to Detroit to see my family and so on.”

-Richie Havens
+Richie Havens version

 An early cover version was recorded by Richie Havens in 1980.
-Unusually for folk musician Havens, it incorporated disco influences; this version was later sampled in FPI Project's version of the song and in "Destiny and Tenacity" on The Kleptones' 2010 album Uptime / Downtime.
+Unusually for folk musician Havens, it incorporated disco influences; this version was later sampled in FPI Project's version of the song and in "Destiny and Tenacity" on the Kleptones' 2010 album Uptime / Downtime.